Complicating Securities Class Actions

 According to the Bennett Jones’ Class Action Litigation Group: “Recent trends towards the globalization of Canada’s class regime have continued.
 Canadian courts appear primed to accept global classes, apply creative solutions to address complex cross-border class proceedings and take jurisdiction over claims even where a defendant’s connections to Canada are limited.
 Canadian courts have also taken on claims paralleling those originally seen south of the border, including significant decisions addressing unpaid overtime and … deceptive marketing.”

 To no one’s surprise, plaintiff and defense lawyers differ on the extent to which the threshold leave requirement in Ontario’s Securities Act has proven to be an effective filter against scurrilous secondary market securities class actions.
-Before such actions can proceed, the plaintiffs must establish that the action is being brought in good faith and that there is a reasonable possibility that the action will be resolved at trial in favor of the plaintiff.
+Before such actions can proceed, the plaintiffs must establish that the action is being brought in good faith and that there is a reasonable possibility that the action will be resolved at trial in favour of the plaintiff.

 There have been several contested leave motions in Ontario.
 Leave was granted in part in six cases (Imax, Arctic Glacier, CIBC, Manulife, Canadian Solar, Celestica) and outrightly denied in two (Western Coal, Kinross).
 The defendants consented to leave in five instances (Agnico Eagle, Canada Lithium, SNC-Lavalin, Sino-Forest, easyHome).
 Otherwise in Canada there have only been two leave motions in securities class actions.
 Leave was denied in BC in Round v.
 McDonald Detwiler and granted in Québec in Theratechnologies, where the leave decision is under appeal to the Supreme Court of Canada.